For information on visiting restrictions please see www.shdh.org.au/patients-visitors/covid19-current-visiting-information/

-It is vital that your care in pregnancy is performed by a practitioner credentialled to provide antenatal care by Swan Hill District Health.
+It is vital that your care in pregnancy is performed by a practitioner credentialled to provide antenatal care.
 In the Swan Hill area these providers are:

 Any concerns identified by GP’s or midwives during your pregnancy will be referred to one of our Specialist Obstetricians to be reviewed either at Swan Hill District Health Primary Health Medical Centre, or in the Midwifery Unit at Swan Hill District Health.
 Should complications, or increased surveillance be required, care will be managed by the Obstetric team in partnership with your GP from thereon.